BKxxxx | Bus Coupler

 KL9xxx | System

-The KL9xxx Bus Terminals round off the application of the I/O system with functions such as power supply, fusing and filters.
+The KL9xxx Bus Terminals complete the I/O system with functions such as power supply, fusing and filtering.

 KLx9xx | TwinSAFE